abarker/dir-alias/README.rst

 dir-alias
 #########

-Define fancier aliases in Bash for commonly-used directories.
+Fancier Bash aliases for commonly-used directories.
+These do not conflict with ordinary Bash aliases except that only one can use any particular alias name.

 The `dir-alias` command:

 * Defines the alias name as a shell function to `cd` to the directory.

-* Defines the alias name as a shell variable to access the directory string easily.
+* Defines the alias name as a shell variable to access the directory-path string easily.

-* Optionally takes an arbitrary command string after `-c` to run after performing the directory change.
-(The directory argument is optional when a command is passed in, so `dir-alias` can also be used like ordinary Bash aliases.)
+* Optionally takes an arbitrary command string after `-c` to execute after performing the directory change.
+(The directory argument is optional when a command is passed in.
+The passed-in command can optionally take its own arguments.)

 * Exports the function and variable so they can be used in shell scripts.

-* Allows the use of previously-defined directory aliases in the definition of new ones.
+* Allows the use of previously-defined directory-aliases variables in the definition of new ones.

 Usage
 -----